-The North America Chassis Pool Cooperative, LLC., (NACPC) a limited liability company organized pursuant to the Delaware Limited Liability Company Act, was incorporated on October 3rd, 2012.
-The Company was formed by a group of eleven U.S. motor carriers received approval from the U.S. Surface Transportation Board on January 22nd, 2013, to commence operations as a joint venture chassis pool cooperative.
+The North American Chassis Pool Cooperative, LLC., (NACPC) a limited liability company organized pursuant to the Delaware Limited Liability Company Act, was incorporated on October 3rd, 2012.
+The Company was formed by a group of 12 U.S. motor carriers received approval from the U.S. Surface Transportation Board on January 22nd, 2013, to commence operations as a joint venture chassis pool cooperative.

-With its authority NACPC has begun to acquire or lease intermodal chassis from ocean carriers and or chassis leasing companies and contribute these chassis into chassis pools in the U.S. An important objective of NACPC is to preserve the existing “gray pool” low cost chassis pool model previously established by the ocean carriers under their agreement the Ocean Carrier Equipment Management Association, Inc. (OCEMA).
-These open pools are managed by Consolidated Chassis Management (CCM) a pool management company owned by OCEMA.
-By pooling resources, NACPC will be able to achieve important cost savings with respect with to not only the acquisition and leasing of chassis but also on the requisite insurance costs and the costs of chassis modernization and refurbishing which are part of its strategic operations plans.
+With its STB Pooling authority, NACPC began to acquire and lease intermodal chassis, contributing these chassis into chassis pools in the U.S. An important objective of NACPC is to preserve the interoperable/"gray pool" low-cost and efficient chassis pool model previously established by the ocean carriers under their agreement the Ocean Carrier Equipment Management Association, Inc. (OCEMA).
+By pooling its motor carrier owner resources, NACPC can achieve important cost savings with respect to not only the acquisition and leasing of chassis, but also on the requisite insurance costs and the costs of chassis modernization and refurbishing which have always been part of its strategic operations plan.

-Contributory “gray pools” such as those managed by CCM allow users to draw any chassis from the pool regardless of ownership.
-The contributory pool model thus eliminates duplicative costs and maximizes the use of limited space at port and or inland intermodal locations by obviating the need for a contributor to have its own chassis storage facility.
-It also ensures and adequate supply of chassis for all users.
-CCM manages the chassis in the pools (including logistics, billing, inventory supply, maintenance and repair and the repositioning of the chassis) but usage arrangements are determined between the chassis contributor and its user.
-CCM pools foster competition by allowing motor carrier users to select from more than one chassis provider.
-In advancing its business objectives, NACPC has recently concluded an agreement for five years with CCM for pool management services starting with a pilot program in the Mid-South Consolidated Chassis Pool based in Memphis and Nashville, Tennessee.
-On February 27th, 2013, NACPC announced it first agreement to acquire intermodal chassis from China Ocean Shipping Company (COSCO).
-Thirteen hundred chassis entered the Mid-South pool on April 1, of 2013.
-Currently, NACPC operates more than 18,000 chassis in four CCM managed pools; MCCP, COCP, GCCP & SACP” in the boilerplate of our press release.
+Interoperable/"gray pools" allow motor carriers to use any chassis from the pool regardless of which contributor owns the chassis.
+The interoperable/gray pool model is the most cost effective and efficient pool model as it eliminates duplicative costs and maximizes the use of limited space at port and/or inland intermodal locations by obviating the need for a contributor to have its own chassis storage facility.
+It also ensures the maximum utilization of chassis in the market facilitating an adequate supply of chassis for all users.
+The pool manager is responsible for chassis logistics, billing, inventory supply, maintenacne and repair and the repositioning of the chassis, but usage arrangements are determinded between chassis contributor and its user.
+Most importantly, interoperable/gray pools foster competition by allowing motor carrier users to select from more than one chassis supplier.

 On April 1, 2013 NACPC became a new Equipment Provider under the Uniform Intermodal Interchange and Facilities Access Agreement (UIIA).
 NACPC will utilize UIIA for the administration of the interchange contract and collection of insurance for motor carriers with whom they do business.